ZeroLu/awesome-nanobanana-pro/README.md

 ---

-<a id="gempix-intro"></a>
+<a id="Nano Banana Pro-intro"></a>
-## 💎 What is Gempix
+## 💎 What is Nano Banana Pro

-**Gempix** is a state-of-the-art generative model designed for high-fidelity image creation and editing.
+**Nano Banana Pro** is a state-of-the-art generative model designed for high-fidelity image creation and editing.
 It stands out for its deep semantic understanding and remarkable ability to translate complex, nuanced prompts into stunningly accurate and creative visuals.
-Gempix is not just a tool; it's a creative partner for artists, designers, and innovators.
+Nano Banana Pro is not just a tool; it's a creative partner for artists, designers, and innovators.

 - ✨ **Semantic Diffusion Core**: Deeply understands prompts, translating complex abstract ideas into visually coherent and detailed images.
 - 🎨 **Dynamic Style Synthesis**: Can blend diverse artistic styles seamlessly or create entirely new aesthetics from simple descriptions, giving creators unparalleled control.